 How long is the typical wait for paediatric occupational therapy in Victoria?

-Wait times for paediatric OT in Victoria vary depending on the provider and your child's needs.
+Wait times for paediatric OT in Victoria vary depending on the service and your child's needs.
 Public services through hospitals may have longer waits, sometimes several months.
 Private practitioners often have shorter wait times.
-It's worth contacting several providers in Footscray to understand current availability.
-If your child has an urgent need, discuss this with your GP, who can help prioritise referrals appropriately.
+If you're concerned about your child's development, speaking with your GP is a good starting point—they can discuss options and help prioritise your child's needs.

 What does a first occupational therapy appointment involve for my child?